People's Party of Kazakhstan: Structure

 Membership for citizens of Kazakhstan aged from 18 in the QHP is voluntary, individual, fixed, confirmed with the party's ID.

 The organizational structure of the QHP is based on the territorial principle.
 Organizational fundamentals of the party are primary party organizations that are created by three or more party members with decision of meeting which has to be approved by a regional or municipal party's committee.
 Branches and representations of the party represent party's policy to population, cooperate with state executive and representative bodies, political and social groups, have their own seal and letterhead.

-As of July 2010, QHP has 1,868 primary party organizations, 178 district committees, 33 city committees and 14 regional committees as well as 2 city committees in the cities of national importance (Nur-Sultan and Almaty).
+As of July 2010, QHP has 1,868 primary party organizations, 178 district committees, 33 city committees and 14 regional committees as well as 2 city committees in the cities of national importance (Astana and Almaty).

 The supreme body of QHP is the Congress convened by the Central Committee at least once in four years.
 The party's Central Committee organizes and coordinates the entire party's work.
 Central Committee's meetings (plenary sessions) shall be held at least once in six months.

 Supervisory bodies of the party are the Central control-revision commission elected by the Congress of QHP, as well as regional, urban and regional control-revision commissions created in branches and offices of the party at party's conferences in conjunction with their governing bodies, control-revision commissions of primary party organizations elected at general meetings.
 The control-revision commission is accountable to highest authorities (party's Congress, conferences, branches and representative collections of primary organizations).